jkaleth/jkaleth/README.md

 ### Summary

-I'm an IT engineer leveraging automation, documentation, and cyber security skill sets proudly at Ulta Beauty!
+I'm an IT engineer leveraging automation, documentation, and cyber security skill sets proudly with a talented team of rock stars at Ulta Beauty!

 **Top Skills:**